YourCreativePeople/ya-slider/README.md

 `npm install`

 This will install all dependencies.
 Ya-Slider builds with [GulpJS](http://gulpjs.com/) and uses [Express](http://expressjs.com/) for its development server.
+Simply run

+`gulp`

+to start develpment server and script combining.

 ### Easy Setup